KaijCHEN/Assingment-Proj/README.md

-# Battleship (Battle Ship)
+# BattleShip (Battle Ship)

 Description:

-BattleShip is a single user game.
+BattleShip is a single user game, on console.

 By giving a txt file (with size restricted for current stage), having BattleShips and Ocean represented with "x" and ".", user can play this game by guessing the location of all BattleShips.